yanglyu520/golang-web-app-backend/README.md

 ## Task1 : play with postman and finish below questions

 ## Task2: code a tcp server that does http request and send response and multiplexer
+- create a server that returns the URL and Method of a GET request
+-
 ## Task3: code a http handler with built on server

 - return the url